Question: What is an infrared sauna?

 Question: What are the benefits of traditional sauna?

-Answer: The main benefit of saunas with temperatures over 170F is the activation of heat shock proteins ( HSP70) which repair damaged molecules and misfolded proteins ( prion proteins) and help to keep the 3D architecture of the proteins perfect.
+Answer: The main benefit of saunas with temperatures over 170F is the activation of heat shock proteins ( HSP70) which repair damaged molecules and misfolded proteins and help to keep the 3D architecture of the proteins perfect.
 It also releases human growth hormone ( HGH) fivefold after 20 min of intense heat.
 It creates hormetic stress (similar to exercise) which conditions your cardiovascular system, optimizes mitochondrial function.
 Sauna reduces mortality from all causes.

 Question: Why and where should I get a massage, it’s just a luxury I can’t afford?